darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : By default, the latitude is centered in the middle of the dynamic range.
 If this produces clipping in one part of the other of the curve, the balance parameter allows you to slide the latitude along the slope, towards the shadows or towards the highlights.
 This allows more room to be given to one extremity of the dynamic range than to the other, if the properties of the image demand it.

 middle tones saturation (previously _extreme luminance saturation_) : At extreme luminances, the pixels will tend towards either white or black.
 Because neither white nor black have color associated with them, the saturation of these pixels must be 0%.
 In order to gracefullly transition towards this 0% point, pixels outside the midtone latitude range are progressively desaturated as they approach those extremes.
-The darker curve in the filmic RGB graph indicates the amount of desaturation being applied to pixels falling outside the latitude range.
+The darker curve in the _filmic rgb_ graph indicates the amount of desaturation being applied to pixels falling outside the latitude range.
 Moving the slider to the right pushes the point where desaturation will start to be applied towards the extremes, resulting in a steeper desaturation curve (if pushed too far, this can result in fringing around the highlights).
 Moving the slider to the left brings the point at which color desaturation will start to be applied closer to the center, resulting in a gentler desaturation curve.
 If you would like to see more color saturation in the highlights, and you have checked that the white relative exposure in the _scene_ tab is not yet clipping those highlights, move the middle tones saturation slider to the right to increase the saturation.

 : Please note that this desaturation strategy has changed compared to previous versions of _filmic rgb_ which provided a different slider control labelled _extreme luminance saturation_.
 You can revert to the previous desaturation behaviour by selecting "v3 (2019)" in the _color science_ setting on the _options_ tab.